floramosca/CIVIL465-FloraMosca/README.md

 appoximated by taking into account only the first mode of vibration of the system

-Author: Flora Mosca, based on Pr.
-Lestuzzi code
+Author: Flora Mosca
+Coauthor: Pierino Lestuzzi

 Created: 9/01/2021